Protocol Specification

 Abstract

-The Mesh Memory Protocol (MMP) enables collective intelligence between autonomous AI agents.
-The mesh has no servers — only nodes.
-MMP defines how agents identify, connect, store memory, and exchange cognitive state — across eight layers from Identity to Application.
-Within MMP, SYM (Synthetic Memory, Layer 5) transforms any agent’s memory into neural input. xMesh (Layer 6) is the meshed Liquid Neural Network where collective intelligence emerges from coupled CfC dynamics.
+The Mesh Memory Protocol (MMP) enables agent-to-agent collective intelligence.
+There is no mesh without agents.
+Agents are the mesh.
+No servers — only nodes.
+MMP defines how agents identify, connect, store memory, and synthesise cognitive state — across eight layers from Identity to Application.
+Within MMP, Synthetic Memory (Layer 5) transforms any agent’s memory into neural input. xMesh (Layer 6) is each agent’s own Liquid Neural Network, perceiving and predicting on the remix graph of CMBs — the DAG where nodes are immutable CMBs and edges are lineage (who remixed whom).
 Together with the Coupling layer, they form Mesh Cognition (Layers 4–6).
-Memory is not shared or copied — it is synthesized.
+Memory is not shared or copied — it is remixed.
 Each agent creates new memory from mesh signals through its own domain lens.

 Architecture